 SDG&E incorporates a bid strategy to select the 40th highest heat rate (for two consecutive hours) occurrences in a season.
 Each day, SDG&E forecasted the applicable PNode's LMP for every remaining program operation hour (between 12pm and 9pm) of the season.
-With this forecast, the National Gas Intelligence monthly index of the Socal Citygate gas price or the balance of the month price was applied to produce an hourly heat rate forecast.
+With this forecast, the National Gas Intelligence monthly index of the SoCal Citygate gas price or the balance of the month price was applied to produce an hourly heat rate forecast.
 SDG&E then calculated the 40th highest market heat rate (for a consecutive two-hour period) for the balance of operation hours of the year.
-If the highest forecasted heat rate was above 19,000 Btu/kWh, SDG&E used that value to formulate a bid price.
-If the highest forecasted heat rate was below 19, SDG&E used a 19,000 Btu/kWh heat rate to formulate a bid price.
-The bid price was calculated by taking the higher of a 19,000 Btu/kWh heat rate and the highest forecasted heat rate and multiplying that value times the SoCal Citygate15 price for the next day.
+If the highest forecasted heat rate was above the trigger, SDG&E used that value to formulate a bid price.
+If the highest forecasted heat rate was below the trigger, SDG&E used the heat rate associated with the month to formulate a bid price.
+The bid price was calculated by taking the higher of the trigger heat rate and the highest forecasted heat rate and multiplying that value times the SoCal Citygate 14 price for the next day.
 After the SSP is dispatched the first time, SDG&E then would take the 39th highest forecasted heat rate of the remaining days of the month and so on until the 40th dispatch.
 Bid prices may vary daily depending on revised, daily forecasted heat rates and/or the number of times PDR was dispatched.